okoeth/edge-anki-controller/README.md

 ### Configuration of Anki track

 You can create a configuration file with the track scanner.
 Simply run the command scan <no_of_tiles> when you started controller.js. <no_of_tiles> should be set to the number of tiles that you have on your track.
+You can change the filename that will be generated with -t option (view Command line argument).

 ## Running locally
 The service can be started locally by running